5 Feet 4 Inches To M

 The Push for Metrication

 There have been several attempts to promote metrication in the United States.
 The Metric Conversion Act of 1975 and subsequent amendments aimed to increase the use of the metric system.
-However, due to various factors, including cultural resistance and the cost of retooling industries, the US has not fully transitioned.
+Still, due to various factors, including cultural resistance and the cost of retooling industries, the US has not fully transitioned.

 Current Usage in Different Fields